-Example prompt:
+Example of a prompt to use:

-- ▶ Compare the approaches the authors take in developing a similar or related idea. - ▶ Discuss how each author uses at least one of the following to develop the related or similar main idea: word choice, point of view, purpose, character types, or events. - ▶ Use evidence from the texts to support and connect ideas. - Venn Diagram or iChart to compare and contrast two or more texts on the same topic
+- ▶ Compare the approaches the authors take in developing a similar or related idea. - ▶ Discuss how each author uses at least one of the following to develop the related or similar main idea: word choice, rhetoric, point of view, or purpose.